Loki-Astari/ThorsMongo/Documentation/Filter.md

     }
 ````

-The language does not support class members with a `"."` in the middle, but ThorsSerialize has a technique to compensate for this `ThorsAnvil_MakeOverride`.
+The language does not support class members with a `"."` in the middle, but ThorSerialize has a technique to compensate for this `ThorsAnvil_MakeOverride`.
 Also we did not specify a specific value but want to allow the code to pass in something appropriate; So will also add some constructor to pass the value to the destination.

 ```C++
     struct EqualCountryCode